pcda18/pcda18.github.io/week-02.md

 > You would use this pathname:
 >   "/sharedfolder/Artists.csv"

-Each line ends with `\r\n` , a carriage return followed by a line feed character, suggesting the file was created in a Windows text editor.
-As Oualline and Noria discuss in this week’s readings, Unix-like systems generally use `\n` to indicate newlines, while `\r\n` is standard in Windows and DOS.
+Each line ends with `\n`, a "newline" or "line feed" character.
+Unix-like systems generally use `\n` to indicate newlines, while `\r\n` is standard in Windows and DOS.
 To complicate matters, early Apple computers used `\r` on its own for the same purpose.

 > **Tip:** While the term "newline" refers to any character or character combination used to mark the end of a line, when we say "newline character" for the rest of the course we’ll mean `\n` (formally called "line feed") unless otherwise noted.